Björk: Protégés

 Over her extensive career, Björk has frequently used her position and influence to help launch new acts or mentor them as they establish themselves as recording artists.

 The first example was the Iranian-born electronica producer Leila Arab, who was initially recruited to play keyboards and provide backing vocals on Björk's first international solo tour in 1993 in support of Debut.
 In 1995, Björk recalled Arab for her second touring band for tour in support of Post.
 This time, Arab was given her first opportunity to experiment with live output mixing from the stage rather than playing keyboards.
 This would later form the basis of Arab's own solo music career, in which she has integrated live mixing into her own compositions and live shows.
 Arab went on to release three international solo albums throughout the 1990s and appears on the influential electronica labels Rephlex Records, XL Recordings and Warp Records.

 In 1998, Björk established her own short-lived record label, Ear Records, which operated under the One Little Indian Records umbrella.
 Her only signee that received a release was her longtime friend Magga Stína, who recorded her debut solo album under the production of Björk's longtime collaborator Graham Massey (of the British electronica act 808 State).
-The album was simply titled An Album and featured just one single release, "Naturally."
-In 1998, Björk invited Magga to perform as her support act on the Homogenic Tour, and in 2004 Magga contributed to the production of Medúlla.
+The album was simply titled An Album and featured just one single release, "Naturally".
+In 1998, Björk invited Magga to perform as her support act on the Homogenic tour, and in 2004 Magga contributed to the production of Medúlla.
 Magga still performs and records in Iceland.

-In 2001, Björk became aware of Canadian Inuit throat singer Tanya Tagaq and invited her to perform on several dates of Björk's Vespertine World Tour as a special guest.
+In 2001, Björk became aware of Canadian Inuk throat singer Tanya Tagaq and invited her to perform on several dates of Björk's Vespertine world tour as a special guest.
 In 2004, Tagaq was invited to collaborate on the a cappella album Medúlla, in which the duet "Ancestors" was recorded.
 "Ancestors" was later featured on Tagaq's first solo album, Sinaa, in 2005.